mikeizbicki/ucr-cs100/cheatsheets/git-cheatsheet.md

 Git has a number of global configuration settings.
 You just need to make these changes once, and they will be applied anytime you use Git.

 ```
-$ git config --global user.name [your username]
+$ git config --global user.name "firstname lastname"
 ```
-This command will set the name that will appear on your commit transactions.
+Sets the name that will appear on your commit transactions.
-You should set this value to your full (first and last) name.
+You should set this value to your full proper name.

 ```
-$ git config --global user.email [email address]
+$ git config --global user.email "email@domain"
 ```
-This command will set the email of your commit transactions.
+Set the email that will appear on your commit transactions.

 ```